DefinitelyInconspicous/login/README.md

 # login
-Just a simple login page + logic that uses firebase to login to stuff
+Just a simple login page + logic that uses firebase to login to stuff (Taken from labX)